Logo of Big Brother Mouse, publishing books in Laos

 We're having a party!
 A book party!

-Most children in Laos have never seen a book, other than a textbook – and textbooks don't make literacy fun.
-There's no system for getting books into rural villages, some of which involve a day or two of travel from the nearest road.
+When we started Big Brother Mouse in 2006, most children in Laos had never seen a book, other than a textbook – and textbooks don't make literacy fun.
+There was no system for getting books into rural villages, some of which involve a day or two of travel from the nearest road.
 That's why Big Brother Mouse invented book parties.
-Here's what we do at a typical 3-hour party.
+Here's what we do at a typical half-day party.

 Trekking to a rural village in Laos for a book party